 - Oral assignments must be discussed with your mentor for feedback prior to any presentation formal or informal. - You are responsible for coordinating the specific time with your committee as well as securing the room. - Your committee presentations serve as a starting point to assess your deeper knowledge of chemistry.
-Therefore you should expect questions not directly related to your presentation. - 8.
-Committee Meeting #1 (Oral Research Proposal) (100 pts): A 15 20 minute oral PowerPoint presentation to your research committee on the background and justification for your research project, as well as your research plans for the academic year. - 9.
-Committee Meeting #2 (Oral Progress Report) (100 pts): A 15 20 minute oral PowerPoint presentation to your research committee which will include a short review of the background, justification, and plans for your project, followed by a detailed presentation of the progress you have made and any further plans for the remainder of the semester.
+Therefore you should expect questions not directly related to your presentation. - 12.
+Committee Meeting #1 (Oral Research Proposal) (100 pts): A 15 20 minute oral PowerPoint presentation to your research committee on the background and justification for your research project, as well as your research plans for the academic year. - 13.
+Committee Meeting #2 (Oral Progress Report) (100 pts): A 15 20 minute oral PowerPoint presentation to your research committee which will include a short review of the background, justification, and plans for your project, followed by a detailed presentation of the progress you have made and any further plans for the remainder of the semester. - 14.
+551 Final Presentation (200 pts): In lieu of a traditional final exam, you will give a 10 12 minute oral PowerPoint presentation of the semester's work to the entire department.
+The successful presenter will: (1) provide a complete introduction to the goals and significance of the project and the techniques employed, (2) describe experimental methods utilized and results obtained thus far and (3) address specific plans for the following semester.
+Grades will be submitted by the faculty who attend the presentation.

-Total points available: 800
+Total points available: 1400